jorcsan/4143-PLC/Assignments/P03/README.md

-[package](https://github.com/jorcsan/mymodule) this is a linke to the repository that holds mt Go package.
+[package](https://github.com/jorcsan/mymodule) this is a link to the repository that holds mt Go package.